andreyxdd/debug-github-actions/README.md

 Another integration/automation test.
 Staging should not be deleted after merge.
 Test!

-I have to test something here, my fren
+I have to test something here, my fren!!